 How to create a research design

-The research design is a framework for planning your research and answering your research questions.
+A research design is a strategy for answering your research question using empirical data.
 Creating a research design means making decisions about:

 As well as scientific considerations, you also need to think practically when designing your research.